syncfusion-content/xamarin-docs/Xamarin/SfChart/charttitle.md

 # Chart Title

-You can define and customize the title of a chart using the `Title` property of `SfChart`.
+You can define and customize the title of a chart using the `Title` property of chart.
 The `Text` property of the `ChartTitle` is used to set the text for title.

-Following properties are used to customize its appearance:
+The following properties are used to customize its appearance:

-* `TextColor` – Used to change the color of the text.
+* `TextColor`—Used to change the color of the text.
-* `BackgroundColor` – Used to change the background color.
+* `BackgroundColor`—Used to change the background color.
-* `BorderColor` – Used to change the border color.
+* `BorderColor`—Used to change the border color.
-* `BorderWidth` – Used to change the border width.
+* `BorderWidth`—Used to change the border width.
-* `Font` – Used to change the text size, font family, and font weight.
+* `Font`—Used to change the text size, font family, and font weight.
-* `Margin` - Used to change the margin of title.
+* `Margin`—Used to change the margin of title.

 {% tabs %}